izzeddin62/book-wishlist-backend/README.md

 3. Update .env with the new database configurations.
 4. Generate migration: `npm run db:generate`
 5. Run migration: `npm run db:migrate`

-## Project Setup

-1. Clone the repository: `git clone https://github.com/izzeddin62/book-wishlist-backend.git`
-2. Navigate into the project directory: `cd book-wishlist-backend`
-3. Create a new .env file and copy the contents of .env.example into it.
-4. Install the dependencies: `npm install`

 ## Database Setup